 Jeff, BCI’s mustang program coordinator, has spent a lifetime in the saddle.
 His early days were spent in a ranching community in Colorado.
 Jeff is now a successful TIP trainer in Tucson, Arizona and is passionate about training and rehoming mustangs.
 After numerous years of training for others, Jeff decided to bring his love of horses full circle and start his own business - Dream Horse AZ.

-Dream Horse is where all BCI equine therapy sessions with the mustangs are conducted, and this is the only portion of the program that is exclusive to veteran participants.
+The BCI equine therapy sessions with the mustangs are conducted by Dream Horse, at White Stallion Ranch for veteran participants and their adult family members.
 Jeff emphasizes the importance of ground-work with horses not only for the benefit of the horse’s training, but also as a means of helping his clients cultivate non-verbal communication skills, which Jeff believes is the foundation of a healthy, productive, and fun relationship.
 Jeff's emphasis on non-verbal communication has been extremely valuable to BCI’s participants.

 Tamara Clause, LPC-S, CEIP-MH

 Tamara is a Licensed Professional Counselor and Equine Therapist for the Pascua Yaqui Tribe Tamara collaborates with Jeff to conduct BCI’s equine therapy sessions.